 What we don’t: Disappointing traction in wet conditions.

 Salomon’s X Raise is in many ways a beefed-up running shoe, with added durability and support for shuttling a pack over long distances.
 However, stacked up against the X Ultra 4 above, the X Raise is less confidence-inspiring for navigating more technical trails, and it’s not as protective or grippy.
 We found traction to be especially disappointing while hiking over wet rock, where the shoe was surprisingly slippery and hard to trust.
+Salomon does offer a mid-height version with a bit more ankle protection and added stability from their Advanced Chassis for $20 and 3.6 ounces more, but the outsole issues remain.
 Given these experiences, we think the X Ultra 4 balances its priorities a bit better, but the X Raise is a nice alternative for hikers who put a premium on comfort and want a flexible, trail runner-like feel...
 Read in-depth review

 See the Men's Salomon X Raise Low See the Women's Salomon X Raise Low